 To determine the most appropriate methods and criteria for vision screening, we used the five best screening tests (based on published data) on 712 junior- and senior-kindergarten children, then compared the results to the findings of a licensed optometrist who conducted a comprehensive eye exam of each child.
 To identify implementation issues we also screened more than 6500 kindergarteners in 30 communities across Ontario.
-These recommendations and sugggestions are based on a preliminary report of those studies plus additional analyses and our experience in the field.
+These recommendations and sugggestions are based on our report of those studies plus additional analyses and our experience in the field.

 The Ministry expects public health units to use three of the tests we tried.
 These are described below.
-A child passes screening only if he passes all three tests, so a shortcut is to refer a child as soon as he fails one test or cannot complete a test, there is no point to testing him any more.
+A child passes screening only if he passes all three tests, so a shortcut is to refer a child as soon as he fails one test or cannot complete a test.
+However, for data analysis the Ministry wants all of the tests done.

 If a child is already wearing glasses, then there is no point to bothering with the third test below, the autorefractor, because that will merely confirm that he needs glasses.
 However, we still give him the first two tests, to check that his glasses are still suitable. .

 With the Minstry's screening cut-offs, a child who fails screening stands a 50% chance of having a vision problem and a child who passes screening stands less than a 10% chance.

 Most children with eye problems do not fail screening dramatically but some of them do.
 We think that screeners ought to watch out for those children and follow up as necessary to make sure that parents take them to an optometrist.
 If screening shows any of these results, an eye exam will almost always reveal a problem that needs treatment:

 The HOTV Letter Book with 50% Spaced Bars is the preschool equivalent of a conventional eye chart.
 It takes the longest time (three to seven minutes per child), so we found it sensible to buy two sets and have two screeners use this test simultaneously.